gsa-oes/office-of-evaluation-sciences/_connect/fellowships.md

 Fellows join the OES team on-loan from academic, nonprofit, or government offices on either a reimbursable or non-reimbursable basis, and have come from a variety of universities, non-profits, and federal departments.
 There is additional flexibility for federal employees applying for a rotational detail.

+<a href="https://oes.gsa.gov/assets/files/FY26-fellowship-solicitation.pdf">Read the solicitation (PDF)</a> to learn more.

 ## Join OES - Apply now
 All positions will be remote and location flexible within the United States.
 Fellows will serve at least a one year term as an Evaluator, with interest and availability to serve full-time in additional years preferred.
 <br>
 <br>
 ## <b><a href="https://docs.google.com/forms/d/1RTnyhercGO4G3mE-diS4TWv4aPjpehD4_-knYoVnJ6s/edit">Submit Your Application Now!</a></b>